dalgado-aws/astrovim-config/README.md

-### Getting started with AstroNvim on Windows with Windows Terminal and PowerShell
+### Getting started with AstroNvim with Windows Terminal and PowerShell

 1. Open Windows Terminal